 Semisolid Metal Processing

 Semisolid metal (SSM) processing is a special die casting process, where partially solidified metal slurry is injected into a die cavity to form die cast components.
-This article discusses the flow behavior of SSM slurry with emphasis on viscosity, rheological behavior, and yield strength.
-It illustrates microstructural formation of semisolids, under forced convection.
+This article discusses the flow behavior of an SSM slurry with emphasis on viscosity, rheological behavior, and yield stress.
+It illustrates the microstructural formation of semisolids under forced convection.
 The article concludes with an illustration that compares two SSM processes, namely, thixocasting and rheocasting.